harshitstark13/Number-Shape-App/README.md

 **Key Features:**

-Shape Recognition: Easily recognize and input different geometric shapes, including triangles, squares, rectangles, and more.
+Shape Recognition: Easily recognize and input different geometric shapes, including triangles, squares, rectangles.

-Instant Line Count: Get immediate and accurate information about the number of lines in each shape, aiding in quick analysis and comprehension.
+Instant Line Count: Get immediate and accurate information about the number of lines in each shape, aiding in quick analysis.

 User-Friendly Interface: The app boasts an intuitive and easy-to-navigate interface, ensuring a seamless user experience for users of all skill levels.